zenml-io/blog.zenml.io/_posts/2021-12-06-caching-ml-pipelines.md

 | *Here's what the pipeline lineage tracking visualizer looks like* |

 <br>
 When we run the pipeline again, you can see that the `importer` step and the resulting artifacts have been cached.
+This is working as intended: we have manually disabled caching for the later steps, which you can see in the [original code](https://github.com/zenml-io/zenml/blob/5ccb837d53e70d63e8c7e81c34d96a87f48886e5/examples/lineage/run.py#L65).

 | ![The second run](../assets/posts/caching-ml-pipelines/run2.png) |
 |:--:|